cypress-io/cypress-documentation/content/guides/references/configuration.md

 - `screenshotOnRunFailure`
 - `scrollBehavior`
 - `slowTestThreshold`
-- `testIsolation` - this option can only be override at the suite-specific override level
+- `testIsolation` - this option can only be overridden at the suite-specific override level
 - `viewportHeight`
 - `viewportWidth`